godot-rust/book/src/recipes/resource-saver-loader.md

 The following example gives you a starting point to copy-and-paste.
 For advanced use cases, consult the Godot documentation for these classes.

+## Project Configuration

+Enable the [`experimental-threads`][api-cargo-features] feature in your `Cargo.toml`.
+If this feature is not enabled, the application will panic if Godot uses your `ResourceFormatLoader` in a thread other than the main thread, such as in the editor.

+## Example saver and loader

 First of all, you need to call the provided functions in your library entry point at the `InitLevel::Scene`.
 This ensures proper initialization and cleanup of your loader/saver.